kailash-manasarovar/statement/docs/timeline/2023/april.md

 ![Studio ghibli account](../../content/images/fake-accounts/ghibli-2.png)

 - Fake accounts posted references like this to terrorize and humiliate me, but being in love could never be humiliating.
-- It felt wonderful, in fact, and became an extraordinarily powerful force for good in my life, healing me completely of depression, except.. that might have been someone with good intentions towards me switching off the depression manipulation algorithm.
+- It felt wonderful, in fact, and became an extraordinarily powerful force for good in my life, healing me completely of depression, except..
+I realize now that that might have been someone with good intentions towards me switching off the depression manipulation algorithm...

 ### Seeing the first man again for the last time